Conflict TheorySecondary students aged 15-16 in grey blazers debate conflict theory in classroom with individual desks

 • Class conflict challenges existing power dynamics and arrangements.

-By dissecting these causes of conflict, conflict theory provides a comprehensive understanding of the power dynamics, social inequalities, and struggles that characterize society.
+By dissecting these causes of conflict, conflict theory provides a comprehensive understanding of the power dynamics, social inequalities, and struggles that characterise society.
 It offers a lens through which to examine and address the root causes of conflict, paving the way for a more equitable and just society.

 Karl Marx Theory